-Ada Smailbegović’s debut poetry collection, The Cloud Notebook, is a long poem that unfolds from the narrative instability and fracturing that occurs from experiences of forced displacement and war, and also from configurations of gender and power.
-Rendering spaces of waiting, suspension, and a kind of fractal reoccurrence in which the fragment is held, revisited and re-performed in memory—as it often represents the only remainder of a dislocated world.
-Deeply engaged with the material and sensual qualities of language, Smailbegović explores how objects come to compose worlds, as well as to carry traces of dislocated and disappearing worlds.
+Ada Smailbegović’s debut collection, The Cloud Notebook, is long poem that unfolds from the narrative instability and fracturing that occurs from experiences of forced displacement and war, and also from configurations of gender and power.
+Rendering spaces of waiting, suspension, and a kind of fractal reoccurrence in which the fragment is held, revisited and re-performed in memory, Smailbegović explores how languages and objects come to compose worlds, as well as to carry traces of dislocated and disappearing worlds.
 The poem assumes what Sara Ahmed refers to as a “migrant orientation” as a continuous problematic of narration or representation.
 Deftly dissolving the seam between language and sensation, material and thought, The Cloud Notebook is at once playful, probing, elegiac, and humorous, and ceaselessly, spellbindingly metamorphic.

 Praise for The Cloud Notebook

 The Cloud Notebook is like an impressionist painting, like the punctum detail of a collage.
 It’s a smart, soulful, traumatized and elegant collection.

 I did not want this book to end.
 Like a great work of science fiction, The Cloud Notebook asks us to reimagine perception, using the study of matter as an antidote to contemporary ideology.
 Smailbegović takes influence from memories of childhood, spiritual practice, conceptualism, botany, alchemy, and house parties—yielding a series of accessible philosophies of rescue, dreaming, guessing, worship, description, hosting, mending.
 An intensely trained and liberatory vision is here, alive with us today, reminding one of Julia Kristeva’s call for a “signifying space,” a corporeal thinking in love with its own desire.